8 mm video format: Decline

 By 2009, the popularity of the analog 8mm formats had dwindled considerably and new camcorders that support the format were unobtainable, having been superseded by digital formats, mainly MiniDV and 8 cm DVD.
 These in turn have been largely displaced by high-definition camcorders that record to flash storage cards.
 Both Video8 and Hi8 blank media remain available and affordable but are increasingly rare.
 Tape-based camcorders are still readily available in the secondhand market.
-The last Hi8 camcorder (the Sony CCD-TRV238) and the last Digital8 camcorder (the Sony DCR-TRV285) were both discontinued in 2007, ending the 8mm format's 22 years.
+The last Hi8 camcorder (the Sony CCD-TRV238) and the last Digital8 camcorder (the Sony DCR-TRV280 (NTSC) / DCR-TRV285 (PAL)) were both discontinued in 2007, ending the 8mm format's 22 years on the market.

 Design

 The three formats are physically very similar, featuring both the same magnetic tape width and near-identical cassette shells, measuring 95 × 62.5 × 15 mm.
 This gives a measure of backward compatibility in some cases.
 One difference between them is in the quality of the tape itself, but the main differences lie in the encoding of the video when it is recorded onto the tape.

-Video8 was the earliest of the three formats, and is entirely analog.
+Video8 was the earliest of the three formats, and is entirely analog (excluding the optional digital PCM audio).
 The 8mm tape width was chosen as smaller successor to the 12mm Betamax format, using similar technology (including U-shaped tape loading) but in a smaller configuration in response to the small configuration VHS-C compact camcorders introduced by the competition.
 It was followed by Hi8, a version with improved resolution.
-Although this was still analog, some professional Hi8 equipment could store additional digital stereo PCM sound on a special reserved track.

 Digital8 is the most recent 8mm video format.
 It retains the same physical cassette shell as its predecessors, and can even record onto Video8 (not recommended) or Hi8 cassettes.
 However, the format in which video is encoded and stored on the tape itself is the entirely digital DV format (and thus very different from the analog Video8 and Hi8).
 Some Digital8 camcorders support Video8 and Hi8 with analog sound (for playback only), but this is not required by the Digital8 specification.

 In all three cases, a length of 8mm-wide magnetic tape is wound between two spools and contained within a hard-shell cassette.
 These cassettes share similar size and appearance with the audio cassette, but their mechanical operation is far closer to that of VHS or Betamax videocassettes.
-Standard recording time is up to 180 minutes for PAL and 120 minutes for NTSC.
+Standard recording time is up to 90 minutes for PAL and 120 minutes for NTSC.
+These times are doubled for Long Play (LP) recording mode.
 (The cassette holds the same length tape; tape consumption is different between PAL and NTSC recorders.)
+Longer tapes were available, but were less common.